si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

 ## The Plan

-First we are going to set up the environment to get [scrapy](scrapy.org) to work, then write some python code to get our spider to do the tedious task of scraping and after the all is said and done we are going look explore our hard won dataset.
+First we are going to set up the environment to get [scrapy](scrapy.org) to work, then write some python code to get our spider to do the tedious task of scraping and after all is said and done we are going explore our hard won dataset.

 ## Setting up the system